youssef-mostafa25/pok-dex/.github/pull_request_template.md

 ### Self review for your code:

-- Checklist of what you reviewed.
+- Write a checklist of what you reviewed.

 ### Update the documentations: